zentrocdot/Bash/PROGRAMMING.md

 > [!NOTE]
 > The <code>Bash</code> version I am working with is <code>GNU Bash 5.1.16</code>.
 What I am presenting below is valid for the above mentioned version.

-## What is Bash

-<p align="justify">Bash is a so called shell and the command language interpreter installed on an operating system like Unix or Linux.
-It runs within a terminal window or a virtual console.
-The name is an acronym for <code>Bourne-Again SHell</code>.
-It is an direct successor of the Unix or Linux shell <code>sh</code>.</p>

 ## What is a script

 <p align="justify">In the simplest conceivable case, a script is nothing more than a list of system commands that are stored in a ASCII compatible text file.
 This saves the effort of having to re-enter this special sequence of system commands each time they are needed and they are called.</p>